Proportional navigation

 Proportional navigation (also known as PN or Pro-Nav) is a guidance law (analogous to proportional control) used in some form or another by most homing air target missiles.
-It is based on the fact that two vehicles are on a collision course when their direct line-of-sight does not change direction as the range closes.
-PN dictates that the missile velocity vector should rotate at a rate proportional to the rotation rate of the line of sight (Line-Of-Sight rate or LOS-rate), and in the same direction.
+It is based on the fact that two objects are on a collision course when their line of sight (LOS) does not change direction as the range closes.
+Proportional navigation dictates that the missile should accelerate (such as by steering with its control surfaces) at a rate proportional to the line of sight's rotation rate, and in the same direction.
+This gradually nullifies the LOS rotation and keeps the missile on a collision course.